-In the post, Getting Your Children’s Brains Ready to Learn, I include a Free Printable to get you started with some direction following activities.
+In Getting Your Children’s Brains Ready to Learn, I include a Free Printable to get you started with some direction following activities.
 You can download that printable here: Following Direction Freebie.

 In Can You Teach Homeschool Chemistry to Your Elementary Age Children?, I included a Free Printable for you to use to build atoms of the first 18 elements with your children.
 You can download that printable here: Atom Building Manipulatives.